What is SEO?

 Do’s and Don'ts for your Content

-Never duplicate your content as this will not bring any new value to your readers.
-This rule applies to everything on your website including headlines, image alt text, category pages, etc.
+Never duplicate content as this will not bring any new value to readers.
+This rule applies to everything on a brand’s website including headlines, image alt text, category pages, etc.

-Remember to always have your audience in mind while creating content.
-Your content should resonate with your audience and it should be something they find interesting.
-If your readers love your content, so will Google!
+Remember to always have the audience in mind while creating content.
+Content should resonate with an audience and it should be something they find interesting.
+If readers love the content, so will Google!